-About Diversity & Inclusion
+About Equality, Diversity & Inclusion

 King’s College London is a civic university in the heart of London.
 We stand shoulder to shoulder with the best international players, connected to local, national and global networks.
 We have a proud heritage and a clear vision for the future: We aspire to the very highest standards of education, research and service.